 I can still remember walking into that office with a smile and shaking my new boss’s hand.
 Yet the instant he mumbled a few words, barely looking at me, and then led me to my dark tiny workspace, I was gripped with fear.
 This was NOT the job for me!

-How soon can you tell you took the wrong job?
+How soon know you took wrong job?

 As my example shows, there are times when you get an immediate feeling you took the wrong job.
 But it’s also good to remember there are jobs that don’t feel right in the beginning that can turn out ok — or even better than ok.